ABOUT THE LIBRARY

 Destine Martin genealogy room

-Offers a rich collection of county history and family history books and provides access to a wealth of resources that can illuminate the stories of ancestors and local history.
+Offers a rich collection of county and family history books and provides access to a wealth of resources that can illuminate the stories of ancestors and local history.
 A microfilm machine is available, allowing patrons to explore archived records and documents that are essential for comprehensive genealogical research.
-Additionally, the library's skilled genealogist is on hand to assist visitors, offering guidance and expertise to help uncover family stories and historical insights.

 conference room

 An ideal space for hosting meetings, conferences, and various events.
 It offers a versatile environment, capable of accommodating up to 75 people in a theater-style setup without tables, or 50 individuals when tables are included.
-Whether you're planning a corporate meeting or a community event, the conference room is equipped to meet your needs.
+Whether you're planning an educational or official meeting, the conference room is equipped to meet your needs.

 pavilion

-Our pavilion offers complimentary WiFi and convenient plug-ins to keep you connected and powered up.
+Features complimentary WiFi and convenient plug-ins to keep adults connected and powered up.
 With spacious picnic tables thoughtfully arranged for group discussions or solitary study sessions, it’s an ideal spot to immerse yourself in your work or unwind with a good book.
+Please review posted rules to comply with library policies.

 A modern room equipped with charging ports for all your electronic devices.
 This well-designed area provides a comfortable table ideal for focused study sessions or collaborative projects.